joerg-schneider/blizz/README.md

   you want to retrieve an originally differently name field, then capture its source name in `source_name`
-- `source_name`: the field name as in the source – useful for `load()` to retrieve the Relation, before fields get renamed – such renaming can be done by `blizz.apply.rename`
+- `source_name`: the field name as in the source – useful for `load()` to retrieve the Relation, before fields get renamed – such renaming can be done by `blizz.apply.renames`
 - `datatype`: the Field's datatype – for Pandas, can be defined as Python built-in, numpy type, or as a String value ("int").
 For PySpark, use `pyspark.sql.types.DataType` or the PySpark datatypes `simpleString` representation (e.g. "int", "string", ...).